lyndseymodesitt-dev/trove/README.md

 ### Styling
 The application uses Tailwind CSS.
 You can customize the design by modifying the Tailwind classes or extending the configuration.

+## Deployment

+### Vercel (Recommended)
+1. Push your code to GitHub
+2. Connect your repository to Vercel
+3. Add the `DATABASE_URL` environment variable in Vercel
+4. Deploy

+### Other Platforms
+Make sure to:
+1. Set up a PostgreSQL database (e.g., Supabase, Railway, or AWS RDS)
+2. Configure the `DATABASE_URL` environment variable
+3. Run database migrations: `npx prisma migrate deploy`

 ## Contributing